 Is there a special helpline or website I can use?

-Information on compensation for crime victims is published on the website of the Ministry of Justice of the Slovak Republic (http://www.justice.gov.sk/Stranky/Nase-sluzby/Trestne-pravo/Informacie-pre-obete-trestnych-cinov.aspx).
-Simultaneously, when a victim is heard in criminal proceedings, he or she receives information about organisations providing aid and support to victims (along with contact details).
+Information on compensation for crime victims is published on the Ministry of Justice website.
+For the link click HERE.
+In addition, a victim being interviewed in criminal proceedings receives information (including contact details) about organisations that offer aid and support to victims.

 Can I get legal aid (help from a lawyer) when preparing the claim?

 There is no legal aid specifically for the purpose of claiming compensation.
-It is possible to use general legal assistance provided by the State from the Legal Aid Centre.
-In addition, the Ministry of Justice of the Slovak Republic itself provides basic guidance for claiming compensation.
+It is possible to use general legal aid provided by the State through the Legal Aid Centre.
+In addition, the Ministry of Justice itself provides basic guidance for claiming compensation.

 Are there any victim support organisations that can help me claim compensation?

-Yes, there are organisations that provide aid and support to victims of violent crimes, but these currently operate independently from the State.
+Yes, there are organisations that offer assistance and support to victims of violent crimes, but these currently operate independently of the State.